falfiya/whichmark/README.md

 - Set `xpinstall.signatures.required` to `false`
 - Open `whichmark.xpi` with Firefox

-## Disclaimer

-With something that messes with your bookmarks like this, you probably want to back them up at least once.
-Firefox seems to routinely perform backups but you just want to be safe.
-If somehow this extension nukes all your bookmarks, blame Firefox, actually.
-Not me.

 ## Defined Behavior

 Don't do these things but here's what's gonna happen if you do: